divyanshudwivedi123/BlogApp/README.md

+# Medium-like Blogging Web Application

-This is a medium like blogging web application that is using cloudfare serverless architecture.
+This is a blogging web application inspired by Medium, built using a Cloudflare serverless architecture.

-Tech Stack: CLoudfare workers, Hono, React, Typescript, PostgreSQL, Prisma, Zod.
+## Tech Stack:
+- Cloudflare Workers
+- Hono
+- React
+- TypeScript
+- PostgreSQL
+- Prisma
+- Zod